-The Company is required to test for impairment of intangible assets with definite useful life and property and equipment whenever events or changes in circumstances indicate that the carrying amount of these assets may not be recoverable.
+Impairment testing of intangible assets and property and equipment not be recoverable.
 Intangible assets that have an indefinite useful life are not subject to amortization (goodwill) are tested annually for impairment.
 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are largely independent cash inflows (cash-generating units).
 As a result, some assets are tested individually for impairment.
 An impairment loss is recognized for the amount by which the asset's or cash-generating unit's carrying amount exceeds its recoverable amount, which is the higher of fair value less costs to sell and value-in-use.
 Impairment losses are allocated first to goodwill, then to remaining assets.
 To determine the value-in-use, management estimates expected future cash flows from each cash generating unit and determines a suitable interest rate in order to calculate the present value of those cash flows.
 The data used for impairment testing procedures are directly linked to the Company's latest approved budget, adjusted as necessary to exclude the effects of future reorganizations and asset enhancements.
 Discount factors are determined individually for each cash-generating unit and reflect their respective risk profiles as assessed by management.
-Impairment loss is charged to the items in each cashgenerating unit, first to goodwill, then to all other items on a pro-rata basis.
+Impairment loss is charged to the items in each cash-generating unit, first to goodwill, then to all other items on a pro-rata basis.
 An impairment charge relating to property and equipment, and intangible assets, excluding goodwill, is reversed if the cash-generating unit's recoverable amount exceeds its carrying amount.